lgrigoryeva1/aws-iot-dynamodb/README.md

 #### Create an IoT Core thing:
 * Go to IoT core from the AWS Console
-* Give it any name, e.g. iotmarine, no need to fill other info
+* Give it any name, e.g. test-thing, no need to fill other info
-* Add a certificate: 'One-click certificate creation'
+* Add a certificate: `One-click certificate creation`
 * Download and store certificate paths to *credentials.py* (including root CA)

 #### Edit the paths to certificate files in credentials.py and add an endpoint